Ooh La La (Faces album): Subsequent events

-Faces went on to record two further singles, but while they toured extensively over the next two-and-a-half years, with Lane gone they never again recorded a full album of original studio material (aside from a brief, abortive attempt early in 1975).
-The group eventually ground to a halt in November 1975 as Stewart seemed to lose interest in them entirely, while guitarist Ronnie Wood moonlighted in the Rolling Stones prior to his official enlistment as Mick Taylor's replacement.
-For the remainder of the 1970s Lane went on to a more creatively fulfilling but financially unrewarding solo career, while Jones and McLagan briefly reunited with Steve Marriott in a reformation of the Small Faces.
+Faces released two further singles (in 1973 and 1974 respectively), but while they toured extensively over the next two-and-a-half years, without Lane the necessary impetus for the band to record another full album of studio material seemed to have evaporated (aside from a brief and abortive attempt early in 1975).
+The group eventually ground to a halt in November 1975 as Stewart seemed to lose interest in them entirely, while guitarist Ronnie Wood toured with the Rolling Stones prior to his official enlistment as Mick Taylor's replacement.
+For the remainder of the 1970s Lane went on to a more creatively fulfilling but financially unrewarding solo career, while Jones and McLagan reunited with Steve Marriott in a reformation of the Small Faces (which also briefly included Lane at the initial sessions).